Regional Transit is vitally important to Massachusetts

-A note about the budget process: The annual state budget for Fiscal Year 2020 starting July 1 begins with the Governor's proposal in January, followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers (on July 22 this cycle).
+A note about the budget process: The annual state budget for Fiscal Year 2020 starting July 1 began with the Governor's proposal in January, followed by the House Ways & Means budget, member amendments and a final vote in April, followed by the Senate Ways & Means budget, member amendments and a final vote in May, followed by a reconciliation through a Conference Committee, then final votes by both chambers (on July 22 this year).
 The Governor then signed the budget with no further changes to RTA funding.

 How are RTAs funded, and why does that matter now?